all bible verses from genesis to revelation

 Exodus also highlights the significance of covenant relationship between God and His people.
 The Ten Commandments given at Sinai are a key example of this relationship, as they serve as a basis for how Israel should live and interact with each other.
 Additionally, Exodus demonstrates how God provides for His people through miracles like the parting of the Red Sea and manna from heaven.
 This emphasizes not only His power but also His practical care for His people.

-See also bible verses a time for everything
+See also bible verses about asking god for help

 The book of Exodus also underscores how sin can hurt individuals and even entire nations.
 Pharaoh’s refusal to let the Israelites go leads to plagues being sent upon Egypt, showing us how serious consequences can result from rejecting God’s will.